What is hazardous waste?

 Waste Motor Oil/Antifreeze

-Used oil filters, used plastic oil containers (1 to 30 litre size), and used oil are now recycled at designated return collection points free of charge.
+Used oil filters, used plastic oil/antifreeze containers (1 to 30 litre size), used antifreeze, and used oil can be recycled at designated return collection points free of charge.
 These materials pose a potential environmental hazard and must be disposed of properly.

 Wet Cell (car batteries) - can be dropped off at the Chilliwack Bottle Depot and Sardis Bottle Depot for recycling, free of charge.